alyssaxuu/screenity/README.md

 ...and much more - all for free & no sign in needed!<br>

 [Here's a Google Sheet](https://docs.google.com/spreadsheets/d/1juc1zWC2QBxYqlhpDZZUNHl3P6Tens6YiChchFcEJVw/edit?usp=sharing) to compare Screenity's features with other free & premium screen recorders available for Chrome.

+## Translating Screenity to other languages
+If you'd like to translate Screenity to a new language, here's what you should do:

+1. Make sure the language you want to translate Screenity into is supported by the Chrome Store.
+[Here's a list](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support) of all the supported locales.
+2. Create a new folder under [_locales](https://github.com/alyssaxuu/screenity/tree/master/_locales) with the [locale name for your language](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).
+3. Make a copy of [this file](https://github.com/alyssaxuu/screenity/blob/master/_locales/en/messages.json) and translate the "message".
+The "description" shouldn't be translated, it's only there to give you some context where the string will show in the extension.
+4. Translate the [Chrome Store description](https://chrome.google.com/webstore/detail/screenity-screen-recorder/kbbdabhdfibnancpjfhlkhafgdilcnji?hl=en&authuser=0) so it can be published there, you can simply make a comment with it when you make a pull request.
+[Here's an example](https://github.com/alyssaxuu/screenity/pull/39) of how that pull request should look like.

+Before submitting the pull request, it would be helpful if you tried running the extension in the new language, to make sure everything looks right.

+## Self-hosting Screenity
+You can run Screenity locally without having to install it from the Chrome Store.
+Here's how:

+1. Download the code.
+In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
+2. Go to chrome://extensions/ in your browser, and [enable developer mode](https://developer.chrome.com/docs/extensions/mv2/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.).
+3. Drag the folder that contains the code (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
+4. That's it, you will now be able to use Screenity locally.
+Make sure you pin it on the toolbar by clicking the "puzzle" icon in the toolbar and pinning Screenity.

 ## Libraries used